Essential Security Checklist

 21) Recycle your computer the right way, deleting all personal information first.

-22) Protect any sensitive data you keep on flash drives or backups - consider encrypting it.
+22) Protect any sensitive data you keep on flash drives, external hard drives, or backups - encrypt it.

 24) Consider signing up for an Identity Theft Protection service.